dyne/Zenroom/bindings/python3/README.md

 Returns

- * tuple: The output from Zenroom expressed as a byte string, the eventual errors generated as a string
+ * ZenroomResult: The output is an object that holds two attributes `stdout` and `stderr`

 ### ZENROOM SCRIPTS